 When full, Lake Powell's surface elevation is 3,700 feet, and its waters extend over 20 miles northeast of Hite, along Narrow Canyon of the Colorado River just past the Imperial Canyon tributary, which is 201 river miles from Glen Canyon Dam

 .
-But now after several years of low rainfall the lake begins opposite or even some way downstream of Hite, and the village faces a large, unappealing area of mud flats edged by piles of driftwood and litter, while the Dirty Devil and Colorado Rivers flow through their canyons more or less as they did before the construction of the dam.
+But now after several years of low rainfall the lake begins some way downstream of Hite, and the village faces a large, unappealing area of mud flats edged by piles of driftwood and litter, while the Dirty Devil and Colorado Rivers flow through their canyons more or less as they did before the construction of the dam.
+The flats are however, steadily being reclaimed by vegetation; grass, bushes and even small trees now flourish beside the Colorado.
 The Dirty Devil is one of two main drainages north of Hite and like the Escalante River system to the east has many narrow side canyons of interest, though access is difficult.
 The second is North Wash

 , which provides a route for highway 95.
 The only other road north of the lake is the unpaved Hite Road (Rec.
 Road 633), an unpaved but quite good quality track that leaves UT 95 between mileposts 46 and 47, follows close to the Colorado River, winds around some narrow side canyons then heads towards the Maze district of Canyonlands National Park.